Metadata View

 The Metadata View From Right Sidebar Displaying Exif Information

-• No Filter: display all markers.
+• No Filter: displays all metadata fields.

 备注